jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </details>

 ### <span style="color: green">A. Good</span>
-* Indentation should identify that the code relates to the section it is indented from, e.g. the indented lines from a `SELECT` keyword indicate that the code relates to a `SELECT` statement
+* Indentation helps identify portions of code related its parent SQL keyword, e.g. the indented lines beneath a `SELECT` keyword indicate that those lines relate to the preceding parent
 * Each indentation should consist of four (4) space characters

 _Note: The bullet/arrow characters in the examples below are used to illustrate the use of spaces/tabs and should not be included in the SQL_